yuchen-osdu/crs-catalog/docs/tutorial/CRS_Catalog_Service.md

 spatial awareness, and machine learning.

 For accurate work requiring better than 1-3m accuracy, the WGS 84 coordinates should strictly not be used (at least not without knowing the coordinate epoch of the data and the WGS 84 realization of the datum), because the "fuzzy definition" of WGS 84 prohibits clear labeling.
-Instead, use the original ingested coordinates which are generally stored referenced to a national CRS that is afixed with the tectonic plate (in which coordinates do not change with time, or are reduced to a specific epoch).
+Instead, use the original ingested coordinates which are generally stored referenced to a national CRS that is fixed with the tectonic plate (in which coordinates do not change with time, or are reduced to a specific epoch).

 Eventually the geospatial references may become time dependent.
 The OSDU catalog does not contain any time-dependent elements, although the coordinate date can be stored with the data.

+**Geographic CRS (latitude and longitude coordinates)** A geographic CRS is a combination of a geodetic datum and a [ellipsoidal coordinate system](https://en.wikipedia.org/wiki/Geodetic_coordinates).
+These coordinates are known as latitude and longitude, and is one of the most used coordinate formats.
+Latitude is the angle from equator plane, and the longitude is the angle from the prime meridian, which is for the most the Greenwich meridian.

 **Bound CRSs (a CRS combined with a CT)**